p2ppsr/bitquery-mongo-reader/README.md

 # bitquery-mongo-reader
-Improved UMP(User Management Protocol) reader, to be used as a refernce work for additional Bridge readers.
+Improved UMP(User Management Protocol) reader, to be used as a reference work for additional Bridge readers.
 Please see doc/PROTOCOL.md for protocol description.

 The ```.env``` variables ```DEFAULT_QUERY``` and ```DEFAULT_SOCKET``` are used to specify the query strings a user wishes to start with their query and socket UI fields.
 These can be edited during a session.